 - Medical conditions: Medical conditions such as Marfan syndrome and Cushing’s Syndrome

-Stretch marks can happen to anyone, especially pregnant women.
-It isn’t easy to avoid, but it’s possible with proper care.
-Now that you know what stretch marks are and what causes them, here are 6 important points you need to know to help deal with stretch marks!
+Stretch marks can happen to anyone and it isn’t easy to avoid, but it’s possible with proper care.
+Here are five crucial points you need to know to help deal with them!

 During pregnancy, the skin on your belly stretches more and more.
-That’s why it’s important to moisturise your skin!
+That’s why it’s essential to moisturize your skin!
 Collagen can also help to thicken your skin, reducing the risk of stretch marks and helping to repair damaged skin.

-Weight gain is also a big cause of stretch marks.
+Weight gain is also a significant cause of stretch marks.
 The parts of the body that most often cause stretch marks are the abdomen, hips, thighs and buttocks.

 Most pregnant women – around 50% – 90% – will experience stretch marks.
 Although the odds of avoiding stretch marks are slim, there are steps you can take to reduce the risk of them appearing!

 Genes can affect the natural elasticity of everyone’s skin.
-For some, it will be nearly impossible to avoid stretch marks during pregnancy.
+For some, avoiding stretch marks during pregnancy will be nearly impossible.

 However, it’s possible to reduce the chance of stretch marks appearing by taking action during early pregnancy.
 Using a stretch mark cream or collagen-based product can also help to fade stretch marks if they appear!